-- ♠ If the machine touches the electric power lines, keep sitting on the operator's seat and make sure the personnel on the ground do not touch the machine until turning off the electric current. - Jump off the machine without contacting the machine when you need to get off.
+- ▲ If the machine touches the electric power lines, keep standing in the operator's compartment and make sure the personnel on the ground do not touch the machine until turning off the electric current. - Jump off the machine without contacting the machine when you need to get off.